Laurence Robertson: Brexit

-Interest in Africa
+Africa

 Throughout his life, Robertson has had a particular interest in Africa.

-He is a member of multiple All Party Parliamentary groups (APPG) for African nations, including: Chairman of the APPG for Ethiopia and Djibouti, Vice Chairman of the APPG for Angola and Vice Chairman of the APPG for Nigeria.
+He is a member of multiple All-party parliamentary groups (APPGs) for African nations, including: Chairman of the APPG for Ethiopia and Djibouti, Vice Chairman of the APPG for Angola and Vice Chairman of the APPG for Nigeria.

 As Chairman of the APPG for Ethiopia, Robertson has worked with the Ethiopian Embassy, committing to further strengthen Ethio-UK relations in the UK.

-Throughout his career, Robertson has been an advocate for the continuation of the UKs ODA spend and girl's education across the continent.
-Whilst chairing a debate in 2019, Robertson spoke of his time in Ethiopia, noting:"I have witnessed situations in which girls have had to walk a number of miles every day to collect water to bring back to their families.
-That is neither sustainable nor efficient.
-It keeps the girls away from school, it prevents any progress from being made in the neighbourhood and it is wrong.
-We have to do a lot more to help in those situations".

-Following the merger of the Foreign and Commonwealth Office (FCO) and Department for International Development (DIFID) in June 2020, Robertson released a statement noting that he had "mixed feelings".
-In the statement, Robertson flagged his concern regarding the shifting balance towards aid in line the UKs interests over helping the world's poorest.

-In his discussion with the prime minister, Robertson emphasised that helping the world's poorest is the UK's interests, nonetheless it is important to continue humanitarian work.
-"I asked him [Prime Minister] to guarantee that, following the merger, we would continue our poverty reduction programmes across the world, and continue to provide health and education projects, particularly for girls, and he agreed that the latter in particular was one of the most important things we could do."

-UK-Africa trade
+UK–Africa trade

 In October 2020, Robertson was appointed as the Prime Minister's Trade Envoy to Angola and Zambia.
 Robertson is one of 29 trade envoys covering 67 markets who are appointed by the Prime Minister to promote trade and encourage investment within the UK.
-He was removed from this position in December 2021 after rebelling on new COVID-19 related restrictions, following the Omicron variant.

 Before being appointed, Robertson led trade missions across the African continent.
 Notable trips include his missions to Nigeria, Rwanda, Uganda and Ethiopia and Djibouti.

-In July 2018, Robertson encouraged then Secretary of State for International Development Penny Mordaunt to offer better trade deals to developing countries in Africa once the UK had left the European Union.

 Outside of Parliament, Robertson is chairman of the Westminster Africa Business Group, who bring together both business and political activities across Africa to encourage trade relationships.

 The group regularly hold events at the House of Commons, including lunches, receptions and other meeting attended by businesses, ministers, MPs, ambassadors and High Commissioners from both the UK and Africa.